-1.) from external events, such as a head trauma resulting from a severe blow, or
+1.) from external events, such as a head trauma resulting from a severe blow, combat, accident, physical altercation, or

-2.) from internal events, such as cerebral vascular accident, strokes or tumors.
+2.) from internal events, such as cerebral vascular accident, strokes or brain tumors.

 The consequences of brain injury are many and complex.
-The structures of the brain and their role in thinking and doing may be the most complex puzzle in science.
+The structures of the brain and their role in thinking and doing (e.g memory and speaking) may be the most complex puzzle in science.
 For our educational purposes understanding how the brain functions differently after injury has much greater importance than knowing the cause or type of the injury.

 Areas of Impairment

-There is great variation in the possible effects of a head injury on an individual.
+There is great variation in the possible effects of a brain injury on an individual.
 Injuries may result in some degree of impairment in the following functions:

-Communication-Language functions such as writing, reading, speaking, listening, and "pragmatics" may be impaired.
-Communication pragmatics problems are interrupting, talking out of turn, dominating discussions, speaking too loudly or rudely, or standing too closely to the listener.
+Communication functions such as writing, reading, speaking, listening, and "pragmatics" may be impaired.
+Examples of communication "pragmatics" problems are interrupting, talking out of turn, dominating discussions, speaking too loudly or rudely, or standing too closely to the listener.

-Spatial Reasoning refers to the ability to recognize shapes of objects, judge distances accurately, navigate, read a map, visualize images, comprehend mechanical functions, or recognize position in space.
+refers to the ability to recognize the shapes of objects, judge distances accurately, navigate, read a map, visualize images, comprehend mechanical functions, or recognize position in space.
 Mathematic abilities are linked to spatial reasoning.
 Conceptualization

 – Deficits of this type may reduce the ability to categorize, sequence, abstract, prioritize, and/or generalize information.
 Executive Functions

 - The ability to set goals, plan, and work methodically toward a goal, especially with any mental flexibility, may be impaired.
-The difficulty may show as disorganization and poor problem solving and judgement especially with time and money.
+The difficulty may show as disorganization and poor problem solving and judgment especially planning and budgeting time and money.
 Psychosocial